-What does the Biological Approach say about Gender Differences?
+What Does the Biological Approach Say About Gender Differences?

 As is obvious from the name, the biological approach focuses its efforts on explaining what biological differences between men and women result in their differing behaviours.

-All provide their own interesting ideas.
+The following approaches all provide their own interesting ideas:

-- Hormones play a huge role in gender differences and it is our DNA that dictates our behaviour as men and women.
+- Hormones play a huge role in gender differences, and it is our DNA that dictates our behaviour as men and women.

 - Men and women have different brain structures.

-- Women have evolved to be the carers of children whilst men have evolved to be the providers for their families.
+- Women have evolved to be the carers of children, whilst men have evolved to be the providers for their families.

-- Women have predetermined characteristics like being: more caring, protective and loyal than men.
+- Women have predetermined characteristics like being more caring, protective, and loyal than men.

-- Men have predetermined characteristics like being: more aggressive, competitive and dominant than women.
+- Men have predetermined characteristics like being more aggressive, competitive, and dominant than women.

 - The fundamental cause of our gender differences is our genetic makeup, more specifically, the DNA found in our two 23rd chromosomes—the chromosomes that dictate which sex we are.

-The Hormone System may explain Gender Differences
+The Hormone System May Explain Gender Differences

 Other Brain Differences